NCCG is a small

 SIGNS OF NCCG CULT INVOLVEMENT

-individual to be involved with NCCG in a way that is dangerous to their
+involved with NCCG in a way that was dangerous to their

 outward signs to